Question

 TXT record lookup field in MXtoolbox

-4. The tool shows a green verification message for your record.
+4. The tool shows a green verification message for the record.
 See the examples below:

 SPF record pass verification